LewisYoul/MakersBnB/README.md

 This week was our first opportunity since beginning Makers Academy to create a project as part of a group.
 We were tasked with implementing our own version of the popular travel site AirBnB.
 This brought with it a number of new challenges that we were excited to explore!
 It afforded us a chance to use Agile methodologies and XP values to enhance the development of our project.

-User stories:
+I order to take an iterative approach we chose to break our project down into user stories, each of which could then be broken down into smaller components.
+Below are the three user stories for our MVP:

 ```
 As a user,
-When I'm looking on this MakersBNB,
+So that I can consider which property to stay in,
-I would like to view rentals on the home page
+I would like to be able to view the available rentals.

 As a user,
-When I'm looking on this MakersBNB,
+So that I can gain more information about a rental,
-I would like to search properties by city
+I would like to be given a rental overview when I select it.

 As a user,
-When I'm looking on this MakersBNB,
+So that I can confirm my holiday,
-I would like to see the property overview that I've selected
+I want to be able to book a rental.
 ```
 We started off with listing all the AIRBNB user stories that could possibly exist from researching the workflow of how a User engages with AIRBNB.
 After that, we narrowed it down to three and chose the three user stories that would make our website unique